adrido/minetest-mapper-cpp/doc/manual.rst

 	Specify the upper height limit for the map

 	Nodes higher than this level will not be drawn.
-This can be used to avoid floating islands or floating artefacts from abscuring the world below.
+This can be used to avoid floating islands or floating artefacts from obscuring the world below.

 ``--min-y <y>``